chaturec/chaturbate-recorder-and-downloader/README.md

 **Please exercise caution and diligence by researching and understanding the copyright laws applicable in your region.**

-**Please be aware that ChatuRec is an independent project and is neither affiliated with nor endorsed by the online video streaming platform Chaturbate (https://chaturbate.com).**
+**Please be aware that ChatuRec is an independent project and is neither affiliated with nor endorsed by the video streaming platform Chaturbate (https://chaturbate.com).**